itsmepravin/lancemeuptask/README.md

 # @[Live](https://lancemeuptask.vercel.app/login)

+### Issue 1: MongoDB keeps on displaying stale data, works fine in development mode

+### Fixed the issue by changing getStaticProps to getServerSideProps.

 ## About this project

 This is a project I created for the application of role "Remote React Internship" for the company [Lanceme Up](https://www.linkedin.com/company/lanceme-up/).
 The provided days were 4 (Nov 7 2022 - Nov 11 2022).
 The provided task details can be found [here](https://docs.google.com/document/d/1s9vq8AGii-7oh-9_WoAjMOC0Ow-wErFsYlZvUJjyte8/edit).